 In the eye of a person with color blindness, the M- and/or L-cones respond to light differently – due to a genetic substitution that modifies their chemical structure, the cone response functions are more overlapping than normal.
 The result of the overlap is a reduced ability to discriminate between certain shades of colors organized along the so-called “confusion line” for that individual.
 EnChroma develops optical lens technology that selectively filters out wavelengths of light at the precise point where this confusion or excessive overlap of color sensitivity occurs, which effectively increases the separation between the M- and L-cone signals.

 Color blindness is not a singular condition.
 It encompasses a range of conditions, from mild to severe, that can cause each person to see color differently.
 EnChroma glasses are designed to improve color vision of people with forms of anomalous trichromacy, which are estimated to comprise four out of five cases of color blindness.
 The most common types are Protanomaly and Deuteranomaly, which are forms of partial red-green color blindness.
 In the most extreme cases, the complete absence of one of the cones photopigments, called Protanopia or Deuteranopia, are considered dichromats who may see limited results due to the complete inability to see red and green color differences.
 Reduced color discrimination of shades of blue and yellow is called Tritanomaly, which is not typically considered a form of color blindness.
 Fortunately, most cases of color blindness respond well to EnChroma spectral lens technology, enabling the perception of bright, vibrant color.

-Come talk to our licensed optician to find out what type of colorblindness you have and try them for yourself in-office or through our short term Enchroma trial for 10-days.
+Talk to our licensed optician to find out what type of colorblindness you have and try them for yourself in-office or through our short term Enchroma trial for 10-days.
 Try Enchroma in person before purchasing!